tgross/blog.0x74696d.com/src/content/posts/2016-03-18-docker-log-drivers.md

 ---
-layout: post
+canonical: https://www.joyent.com/blog/docker-log-drivers
+categories:
+- Joyent, Docker
+date: 2016-03-18T00:00:00Z
 title: Production Docker logs on Triton
-category: Joyent, Docker
-canonical: https://www.joyent.com/blog/docker-log-drivers
+slug: docker-log-drivers
 ---

 In a [previous post](/posts/docker-logging) I talked about an approach I took getting logs out of Docker containers when I first started using Docker way back at the end of 2013.
 But Docker has done a lot of growing up since then!